 We are one of one of the few genuine worker-driven due diligence schemes

 With an increased focus on Modern Slavery in supply chains, our Certification Scheme is a tangible measure business can take to slavery proof their supply chains.

 CAF does ‘worker engagement’ as opposed to ‘social auditing’.
 While social auditing generally involves interviews with workers as part of an audit process, CAF’s worker engagement goes well beyond a social audit as it is designed to enhance worker agency.
 Worker engagement is essential to obtain greater buy-in from cleaners when it comes to improving labour conditions, and therefore leads to long-lasting improvements in compliance conditions compared to a point in time audit.

 While collaboration is not new, the type of collaboration CAF benefits from is unique – our diverse stakeholders work together to advocate for sustainable change in the cleaning industry.
 The CAF Certification Scheme works because it has been built by all of these stakeholders, thereby making it truly fit for purpose.

 Our objective is to end exploitation in property services and improve work standards through education and advocacy.
 We do this by:

-- Supporting sustainable and efficient cleaning services
+- supporting sustainably priced and efficient cleaning services

-- Ensuring compliance with workplace laws and regulations
+- ensuring compliance with workplace laws and regulations

-- Recognising stakeholders who have implemented best practice standards
+- recognising stakeholders who have implemented best practice standards.